TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/ExamplesFileFolder.rst

 -----------------------

-In a frontend context, the :php:`\TYPO3\CMS\Core\DataHandling\DataHandler` class cannot be used and there is no specific API to create a File Reference.
+In a frontend context, the :php:`\TYPO3\CMS\Core\DataHandling\DataHandler` class cannot be used and there is no specific API to create a file reference.
 You are on your own.

 The simplest solution is to create a database entry into